 46. Choosing your own assignment Ask the student to add their own assignment before each lesson.
 Go over it turn it into a lesson and assignment that’s appropriate for where the student is at.

 47. Be The Teacher Make an assignment of where video themselves teaching a lesson.
 Share that lesson with the next student that gets the assignment.
 Have the next student create a teaching video.
 Continue the cycle.

-48. Recording and sending assignments Make record and send a part of every assignment.
-Fear-motivated students don’t want to send bad recordings.
-Will play a few more times to get it right.
+48. Recording and sending assignments Make students record and send a part of every assignment.
+Fear-motivated students don’t want to send bad recordings and will most likely play through a few more times to get it right.